Updated: May 2021, August 2021, January 2022

 For asset-heavy industries, such as manufacturing, it’s both an essential step on the way to fully smart factories and a vital part of keeping up with the competition.

-No matter how big or small your manufacturing business, there’s an asset management software package out there that’s right for your company.
+No matter how big or small your manufacturing business is, there’s an asset management software package out there that’s right for your company.